Chapter 26: Create a Shopify Bot Web Application Using Flask and Heroku

 Shopify Bot HTML Section

 As well as building a webpage, you need to create an HTML and add a header, and body section connecting with app.py and main.css.

 In this Shopify bot, you need to have a form and submit button for users to input the Shopify store URL and submit and download all store product data.
 Based on these elements needed, above is the coding sample.

 Shopify Bot main.CSS

 In the static folder, you can create a main.CSS file.
-In the file, you can design your paragraph font family, color, and the web application background color, and image size.
+In the file, you can design your paragraph font family, color, web application background color, and image size.
 What’s more, designing a more engaging form and button.

 First thing first, we need to import the flask modules except for the Shopify Bot modules

 Then, we need to create a secret_key which is used to integrate with other 3rd party platforms such as Heroku, etc. You can randomly input the secret number as you like.

 Last but not least, we need to create and name the app path by using @app.route ().
 Basically in this route, you can define the post or get method.
 And under this route, you can create a custom function as well.
 Here I use flash to deliver the messages based on the user’s action.
 And in the second path, I connect the function with our Shopify bot.
 Once the user downloads, it can activate the bot to fetch the specific store data and download it.

 The core part of the Shopify bot python script is the same as the Python Tutorial 10.
 If you are interested, please check it out.

 Test the Application in Local Host – Flask Run